Tholdrim/Tibres/README.md

 ## Credits

-The bot's avatar was created using the [Discord Avatar Maker](https://discord-avatar-maker.app) tool.
+The bot's avatar was created using the [Discord Avatar Maker](https://discord-avatar-maker.app) tool, and the icons that appear in the bot's messages were created by [Fathema Khanom - Flaticon](https://www.flaticon.com/packs/user-interface-2550).